saule1508/saule1508.github.io/_posts/2019-05-05-oracle-RAC-libvirt.md

 ./gridSetup.sh
 ```

-The X display did not show up at first, I add to log in as root and install those packages (xclock was for testing purpose)
+NB: I could not get the X display to show up at first, I had to log in as root and install those packages (xclock was for testing purpose)

 ```bash
 yum install xclock xauth
 ```

-and exit the vm, then log in again as user grid with the -X option
+Then I had to exit the vm, then log in again as user grid with the -X option.
+And it worked. (it is because I started from a cloud image which is a minimal install).

 In the Oracle grid installer wizard I answered the following